-Ecovyst Inc. and subsidiaries (the "Company" or "Ecovyst") is a leading integrated and innovative global provider of advanced materials, specialty catalysts and services.
+Ecovyst Inc. and subsidiaries (the "Company" or "Ecovyst") is a leading integrated and innovative global provider of advanced materials, specialty catalysts, virgin sulfuric acid and sulfuric acid regeneration services.
 The Company supports customers globally through its strategically located network of manufacturing facilities.
 The Company believes that its products and services contribute to improving the sustainability of the environment.

 The Company has two uniquely positioned specialty businesses: Ecoservices provides sulfuric acid recycling to the North American refining industry for the production of alkylate and provides high quality and high strength virgin sulfuric acid for industrial and mining applications.
-Ecoservices also provides chemical waste handling and treatment services, as well as ex-situ catalyst activation services for the refining and petrochemical industry.
-Advanced Materials & Catalysts provides finished silica catalysts, catalyst supports and functionalized silicas necessary to produce high performing plastics and to enable sustainable chemistry, and through the Zeolyst Joint Venture, innovates and supplies specialty zeolites used for catalysts that support the production of sustainable fuels, remove nitrogen oxides from diesel engine emissions and that are broadly applied in refining and petrochemical processes.
+Ecoservices also provides chemical waste handling and treatment services, as well as ex-situ catalysts activation services for the refining and petrochemical industry.
+Advanced Materials & Catalysts, through its Advanced Silicas business, provides finished silica catalysts, catalyst supports and functionalized silicas necessary to produce high performing plastics and to enable sustainable chemistry, and through the Zeolyst Joint Venture, innovates and supplies specialty zeolites used in catalysts that support the production of sustainable fuels, remove nitrogen oxides from diesel engine emissions and that are broadly applied in refining and petrochemical processes.